 Many other resources can be requested at the time of job submission using the Moab Workload Manager.
-See Resource Manager Extensions on page 1 Resource Manager Extensions in the Moab Workload Manager Manual Version Installation Guide for a list of these supported requests and correct syntax.
+See Resource Manager Extensions in the Moab Workload Manager Administrator Guide for a list of these supported requests and correct syntax.

 Exported Batch Environment Variables